hbctraining/DGE_workshop/lessons/03_DGE_QC_analysis.md

 - Do the sample groups separate well?
 - Do the replicates cluster together for each sample group?
 - Are there any outliers in the data?
-- Do you have any other concerns regarding the samples in the dataset?
+- Should we have any other concerns regarding the samples in the dataset?

 <img src="../img/PCA_example3.png" width="600">